ahmdrz/simple-database/README.md

-# simpledatabase-java
+# Simple low level database

-# Very simple database using RandomAccessFile for Student Class written in java
+Very simple database using RandomAccessFile for Student Class written in java